nmtri881994/Genetic-Algorithm-apply-on-generating-learning-calendar/README.md

 # GENETIC ALGORITHM APPLY ON GENERATING LEARNING CALENDAR
-> The algorithm I use to automatically generating learning calendar for college/university using credit system.
+> The algorithm I use to automatically generate learning calendar for college/university using credit system.

 ## Table of contents
 * [References](#references)